kkren/FCM-for-Mojo/README.md

 FFM is depending on Mojo-Webqq, you need install [Mojo-WebQQ](https://github.com/sjdy521/Mojo-Webqq) at first.

 ## Get Server
-You need [install Node.js with npm](https://nodejs.org/en/download/package-manager) at first.
+You need [install Node.js with npm](https://nodejs.org/en/download/package-manager) and git at first.
 And get server cilent files by git.
 Then, install dependent modules runing node:

 ```Shell